Energy management: Energy strategies of companies

 Many companies are trying to promote its image and time protect the climate through a proactive and public energy strategy.
 General Motors (GM) strategy is based on continuous improvement.
 Furthermore, they have six principles: e.g. restoring and preserving the environment, reducing waste and pollutants, educating the public about environmental conservation, collaboration for the development of environmental laws and regulations.

 Nokia created its first climate strategy in 2006.
 The strategy tries to evaluate the energy consumption and greenhouse gas emissions of products and operations and sets reduction targets accordingly.
 Furthermore, their environmental efforts is based on four key issues: substance management, energy efficiency, recycling, promoting environmental sustainability.

 The energy strategy of Volkswagen (VW) is based on environmentally friendly products and a resource-efficient production according to the "Group Strategy 2018".
 Almost all locations of the Group are certified to the international standard ISO 14001 for environmental management systems.

 When looking at the energy strategies of companies it is important to you have the topic greenwashing in mind.
 This is a form of propaganda in which green strategies are used to promote the opinion that an organization's aims are environmentally friendly.

-Energy strategies of politics
+Energy strategies of governments

 Even many countries formulate energy strategies.
 The Swiss Federal Council decided in May 2011 to resign nuclear energy medium-dated.
 The nuclear power plants will be shut down at the end of life and will not be replaced.
 In Compensation they put the focus on energy efficiency, renewable energies, fossil energy sources and the development of water power.

 The European Union has clear instructions for its members.
 The "20-20-20-targets" include, that the Member States have to reduce greenhouse gas emissions by 20% below 1990 levels, increase energy efficiency by 20% and achieve a 20% share of renewable energy in total energy consumption by 2020.